3lokai/icb-backend-v3/docs/stories/G.2.error-reporting-sentry-slack-alerts.md

 ### Recommended Status

 **✓ Ready for Done** - All critical code quality issues have been resolved through comprehensive refactoring.
-The implementation now meets production quality standards with proper B.3 integration and excellent test coverage.
+The implementation now meets production quality standards with enhanced B.3 integration, improved PriceAlertService compatibility, and excellent test coverage.